 Rumors fly around Tustin that there is a required number of swaps to make for camp.
 The answer is NO!
 You and your daughter should make as many as you have fun making.
 It should not be a chore or a parent losing any sleep over to make 500 swaps!
 The below numbers are guidelines based on how quickly a camper runs out of swaps.

 - 25: to trade only within her unit.
 They will be traded within 15 minutes on the first day.

 - 80: to trade with her unit and make a bunch of new friends on the first day.

 - 100+: to come home with a very full hat and lots of new friends.
 Will probably last through day 3.

-- Total camp attendance for 2022 is between 150-185.
+- Total camp attendance for 2023 is expected to be between 150-200.
 But nobody trades with everybody due to part time adult volunteers coming and going.

 If you want to make a bunch for camp, you may want to start a week or two before camp starts!

 If your daughter really gets into trading swaps, try to arrive each day at 2:45 and walk her around so she has time to trade up in the quad at Peters Canyon!
 Check her in no later than 3:00 so she is not late.

 Make sure your daughter trades one with Skooch (aka Angela), the Camp Director, so your daughter’s goes into the official Camp Collection for this year.